History of South Korea: Lee Myung-bak, 2008–2013

 Roh's successor, Lee Myung-bak, was inaugurated in February 2008.
 Stating "creative pragmatism" as a guiding principle, Lee's administration set out to revitalize the flagging economy, re-energize diplomatic ties, stabilize social welfare, and meet the challenges of globalization.
 In April 2008, the ruling party secured a majority in the National Assembly elections.
 Also that month, summit talks with the United States addressed the Korea-US Free Trade Agreement and helped ease tensions between the two countries caused by the previous administrations.
 Lee agreed to lift the ban on US beef imports, which caused massive protests and demonstrations in the months that followed, as paranoia of potential mad cow disease gripped the country.

-Many issues plagued the government in the beginning of the administration, starting from the destruction of the Namdaemun gates, in which the government was accused of not providing adequate security.
-Further controversies arose over the years, regarding the appointment of high-ranking government officials, rampant political conflicts, accusations of oppression of media and strained diplomatic relationships with North Korea and Japan.
-The economy was affected by the global recession as the worst economic crisis since 1997 hit the country.
+Many issues plagued the government, starting from the arson of the Namdaemun gates, in which the government was accused of not providing adequate security.
+Further controversies arose over the years regarding the appointment of high-ranking government officials, rampant political conflicts, accusations of oppression of media, and strained diplomatic relationships with North Korea and Japan.
+The global recession affected the economy as the worst economic crisis since 1997 hit the country.
 The Lee administration tackled these issues by actively issuing statements, reshuffling the cabinet, and implementing administrative and industrial reforms.

-After regulatory and economic reforms, the economy bounced back, with the country's economy marking growth and apparently recovering from the global recession.
-The administration also pursued improved diplomatic relations by holding summit talks with the United States, China and Japan, and participating in the ASEAN-ROK Commemorative Summit to strengthen ties with other Asian countries.
+The economy bounced back after regulatory and economic reforms, with the country's economy marking growth and recovering from the global recession.
+The administration also pursued improved diplomatic relations by holding summit talks with the United States, China, and Japan and participating in the ASEAN-ROK Commemorative Summit to strengthen ties with other Asian countries.
 The 2010 G20 summit was held in Seoul, where issues regarding the global economic crisis were discussed.

-In October 2020, South Korea’s Supreme court upheld a 17-year prison sentence for former president Lee Myung-bak, because of taking bribes before and during his presidency.
+In October 2020, South Korea's Supreme Court upheld a 17-year prison sentence for former president Lee Myung-bak because of taking bribes before and during his presidency.